rweekly/rweekly.org/.github/PULL_REQUEST_TEMPLATE/pull_request_template.md

 - [ ] My content is R-related
 - [ ] All images suggested are re-sized before has been added to the PR
-- [ ] I've submitted my content between Monday-Friday to allow for it to be voted by R Weekly members for highlights
+- [ ] I've submitted my content between Monday-Friday to allow for it to be voted by R Weekly editors for highlights